 During laparoscopy, the surgeon makes an incision below your navel and then inserts a small tube called a cannula.
 The cannula is used to inflate your abdomen with carbon dioxide gas.
 This gas allows your doctor to see your abdominal organs more clearly.

 Once your abdomen is inflated, the surgeon inserts the laparoscope through the incision.
 The camera connected to the laparoscope displays the images on a screen, allowing your organs to be seen.

 The number and size of the incisions depend on the specific diseases that the surgeon tries to confirm or discard.

 You get one to four incisions between 1 and 2 centimeters in length.

 These incisions allow other instruments to be inserted.
 For example, your surgeon may need to use another surgical tool to perform a biopsy.
 They take a small tissue sample from an organ to evaluate during a biopsy.

 After the procedure is performed, the instruments are removed.
 Your incisions are closed with stitches or surgical tape.
 Bandages can be placed over the incisions.

 How long does it take to recover from laparoscopy?

-When the surgery is over, you will be observed for several hours before you leave the hospital.
-Your vital signs, such as your breathing and heart rate, will be monitored closely.
+When the surgery is over, you will be observed for several hours before leaving the hospital.
+Your vital signs, such as breathing and heart rate, will be monitored closely.

-Hospital staff will also check for adverse reactions to the anesthesia or procedure, as well as if there is prolonged bleeding.
+Hospital staff will also check for adverse reactions to the anesthesia or procedure and if there is prolonged bleeding.